shashi4c2/installations/Installations/sonarqube/sonar-installation.md

     ''''''
         in webserver section;
         <remove '#'>
         web.server.host=0.0.0.0
-        web.server.context=/sonar (these will connect to our sonarqube server by passing 'sonar) sonar port=9000
+        web.server.context=/sonar (these will connect to our sonarqube server by passing 'sonar') sonar port=9000
     ''''''
     exit vi